Your funding package

 Postgraduates fund their studies in lots of different ways

-- Government postgraduate loan scheme
+- Government postgraduate loan schemes

 - Professional and Career Development Loans